sparticvs/libresum/README.md

   - SHA3-384
   - SHA3-512

+## Where is md5sum?
+If there is enough people that complain, maybe I'll implement, but I am going to refrain since it's too easy to do a collision attack against it.

 ## Why?
 Because some things shouldn't be GPL.
 This is one of those things.
 Everything is MIT.
 See LICENSE file.